a2stuff/a2d/desktop/APIs.md

 Parameters: { byte icon }

 Erases the specified icon by number.
 No error checking is done.
+If the icon is in a window, it must be in the active window.

+Note that unlike `DrawIcon`, this call does _not_ require a GrafPort to be set by the caller.
+For icons in a window, the active window's GrafPort bounds (including scroll position and subtracting DeskTop's window header) will automatically be taken into account.

+For desktop icons, the icon is clipped against any open windows.

 ### IconEntry